Opening Times

 Please note we always recommend a qualify electrician or trade professional is used to install your lamp post.
 We cannot take any responsibility for improper installation.

-The ladder bars on all lamp posts are purely for decorative purposes and should not be used with an actual ladder. we always recommend the use of an appropriate A frame ladder or scaffold towers.
-The Lamp posts are not designed for leaning against, climbing or areas with high winds.
+The ladder bars on all lamp posts are purely for decorative purposes and should not be used with an actual ladder.
+We always recommend the use of an appropriate a frame ladder or scaffold towers.
+The lamp posts are not designed for leaning against, climbing or areas with high winds.
 The lamp posts are designed primarily for residential use.
 In commercial environments we recommend reinforcing the lamp post by welding separate components together.

 As shown additional electrical fittings maybe added by your electrician.
 Shown below we have the lamp post base featuring an IP66 waterproof socket outlet.